Connecting Devices

 Volume Control via CEC

-HDMI-CEC volume control – allowing the Aero remote to control your TV or soundbar volume – is expected in mid-March 2026.
+HDMI-CEC volume control – allowing the Aero remote to control your TV or soundbar volume – is coming in early April 2026.

 Google Cast